fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 This is by far the biggest con for the whole RetroPie thing.
 RetroPie cannot provide ROMs since laws vary from place to place regarding copyrights, and they can't just give games to people who don't already have the physical, legit versions.
 Because of these reasons, the whole process has been tedious.

 <h2 id="Tips">Tips</h2>
+This section is a compilation of all the niggly things I had to figure out along the way.

 ### Warning On Prepping SD Card!